clin88/uber_email/README.md

 assert resp.status_code == 200
 ```

-Note that the response does not indicate if the email was successfully sent-
+Note that the response sometimes does not indicate if the email was successfully sent-
 it only indicates if the email task was queued successfully.
-This allows
+This timeout
-long running tasks to run asynchronously with processing of HTTP requests.
+helps prevent long-running requests from blocking the processing of other HTTP
+requests.

 # Test